Get Help from Bob Vila

 The next time you’re sipping a glass of red wine at the dinner table and notice the occasional gnat hovering around, get ready to set out an extra glass.
 Gnats are attracted to the sugary, fermented beverage, so use it to lure them to their death.
 Simply pour a small amount of wine into a glass, and add a dash of liquid soap—just be sure you don’t get confused and drink out of the wrong glass!
 The gnats will fly right in, get stuck, and collect in the alcohol.

 Gnats that swarm around the sink or above tub drains are particularly aggravating.
 Unfortunately, in these instances, apple cider vinegar or wine isn’t always enough to handle the problem.
-If the gnats are hovering near the surface of the drain, try this trick: Dilute some bleach with water, and then pour it down the drain.
+If some hover near the surface of the drain, try this trick to get rid of the gnats: Dilute some bleach with water, and then pour it down the drain.
 One-half cup of bleach to one gallon of water should be enough.
 (Be sure to wear protective gloves and a mask so you don’t inhale the fumes.)
 Repeat as needed until you don’t see any gnats.

 Sure, rotten fruit attracts gnats, but it’s also something you can use to beat them at their own game.
 The next time you have a rotten or overripe banana, mash it into a container, such as a small mason jar.
 Next, put plastic wrap over the top of the jar before puncturing the plastic with a scattering of holes.
 Gnats will wiggle through the openings to get to the fruit, but the transparent cover will prevent them from flying back out.